 We are at the midway point between the winter solstice and the spring equinox, the crossquarter feast of Imbolc, also known as Oilmealg.
 Typically celebrated on February 1st or 2nd, Imbolc comes from the Gaelic meaning "in the belly" or "spring in the belly," while Oilmealg translates to "ewe's milk."
 To the Celts, it was the time of hope for warmer days, of preparing the land and of planting the first seeds, of dreaming the first dreams of spring.
 It was the time when the sheep began to give milk and the lambs were soon to be born - a sure sign of spring's approach.

 The patron of this holiday is Brigid, a triple-goddess of the hearth and fire, all creative arts, and healing.
-In ancient Ireland and even today, Brigid's crosses and corn dollies are made to honor her, and a traditional meal of rich cream, milk and cheese, bread, and grains is left out by the hearth in offering.
+In ancient Ireland and even today by those who follow the old ways, Brigid's crosses and corn dollies are made to honor her, and a traditional meal of rich cream, milk and cheese, bread, and grains is left out by the hearth in offering.

 Altars are decorated with garnets and bright yellow and white flowers, all anointed with fragrant oils of rosemary, myrrh, and cinnamon.
 Candles are lit in every window at dusk, and a new hearth fire is kindled to celebrate the coming days of light and warmth.
 Some leave a shawl on their doorstep overnight, in hopes that Brigid will pass by and bless the garment, bringing good luck and healing to the wearer in the coming seasons.